Andy Morrison: Coaching career

 In September 2010 it was announced that he had been appointed as manager of the Seychelles national football team.
 In fact, they had appointed Andrew Amers-Morrison who was visiting the country on holiday and whom the Seychellois football officials mistakenly believed was Andy Morrison.
 Suketu Patel, chairman of the Seychelles Football Federation (SFF) conceded that "we thought we were getting the real Andy Morrison".
-Initially the SFF offered Andrew Amers-Morrison a two-year contract, but they reduced it to six months when they realised their error.
-The SFF sacked Andrew Amers-Morrison two weeks later because they "could no longer be certain if he was still the right person to head the coaching staff of the national team".
+Initially the SFF offered Amers-Morrison a two-year contract, but they reduced it to six months when they realised their error.
+The SFF sacked Amers-Morrison two weeks later because they "could no longer be certain if he was still the right person to head the coaching staff of the national team".

 Morrison continued to be part of Andy Preece's management team, working with him at Northwich Victoria.
 He resigned from the club on 16 January 2012 along with the rest of the first team management, with the club reporting that Preece was expected to be appointed Director of Football at Welsh Premier League side Airbus UK Broughton the next day.
 The next day he was appointed as Assistant Manager at Airbus UK.
 Morrison left his role at Airbus in July 2015.

 On 2 November 2015 Morrison was appointed Director of Football at Welsh Premier League club Connah's Quay.
 Morrison led The Nomads to their highest ever finish in his first season in charge, leading the side to a fourth-placed finish in the Welsh Premier League, and winning the play-off final against Airbus UK Broughton, leading to the club's first ever venture into the UEFA Europa League.
 In 2016, Morrison won the 20th edition of the Footballers' Golf Classic at the world-famous La Manga Club in Spain, defeating his former boss Kenny Dalglish in the process.

 Connah's Quay won its first Welsh Cup with a 4–1 victory over Aberystwyth Town on 6 May 2018.

-The Nomads were the first non-Scottish side to reach the Scottish Challenge Cup Final, but lost to 3-1 Ross County on 23 March 2019.
+The Nomads were the first non-Scottish side to reach the Scottish Challenge Cup Final, but lost to 3–1 Ross County on 23 March 2019.
 The final was held at the Caledonian Stadium in Inverness, the city of Morrison's birth.

 On 28 September 2021, Connah's Quay Nomads announced that Morrison had resigned from his position as manager.

 On 11 May 2022, he was appointed as the new head coach of the Sri Lanka national football team.